rohinimuralidharan/dx_denovo/docs/containerization/install_config_cc_dam.md

-# Install the HCL Digital Experience 9.5 components \| HCL Digital Experience
+# Install the HCL Digital Experience 9.5 components

 This section provides a high-level overview of the architecture and the steps to install, configure, and update the HCL Digital Experience 9.5 components: Experience API, Content Composer, and Digital Asset Management.